-Our local history has created landmarks unique to Hillsboro: the giant sequoias in front of the County courthouse; a downtown storefront; a homesteader's barn; a family cemetery; a residential district; or a set of drive-in restaurant figurines.
+Our local history has created landmarks unique to Hillsboro: the giant sequoias in front of the County courthouse; downtown storefronts like the Morgan and Bailey building; Imbrie Farmstead; the Pioneer Cemetery; the historic Orenco company town; and eve the Burger People.
 Discovering and preserving these landmarks celebrates the distinctive attributes that help define Hillsboro to its residents, neighbors, and visitors.

 Cultural Resource Inventory

 Statewide Planning Goal 5 requires all local governments to inventory their historic resources and to protect those found significant.
 Hillsboro has had a Cultural Resource Inventory since 1985.
-The 81 sites on the Inventory are protected under Community Development Code Section 12.27.300.
-View Hillsboro's Cultural Resources through this PDF map or this interactive Google map.
+The 87 sites on the Inventory are protected under Community Development Code Section 12.27.300.
+Explore Hillsboro's Cultural Resources through this map.